 A Lesson from Legos

-Back in January of 2012 we celebrated my daughter’s 7th birthday.
-We had been asking her what she wanted for her birthday and she kept telling us Legos (a girl after my own heart!).
-A few months before, Lego came out with a new line of products just for girls called Lego Friends.
+Back in January of this year, we celebrated my daughter’s 7th birthday.
+We had been asking her what she wanted for her birthday and she kept telling us legos (a girl after my own heart!).
+A few months before, Legos came out with a new line of products just for girls called Lego Friends.